Zelqify/Zelqify-Resume/README.md

 For more details and images of this project, you can visit: .gg/aerox2024

 ### Glide API
 The system that I described in the AeroX 2024 project for importing and visualizing 1:1 Earth surface shapes is actually based on a system called Glide.
-If you want to buy annual access to this system, we can agree on a price of $100/4000₺.

 Details: https://devforum.roblox.com/t/glide-import-real-earth-in-just-seconds/2831958